Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Simulation Studies and Application

 In each scenario, we considered $v = 1$ and $v = 2$ as the number of sequences to be used for the minimal training sample and ran $\niter = 10^5$ Metropolis-Hastings steps for each PBF Monte Carlo approximation.

-The results for Model 1, presented in \autoref{tab:sim_binary_1}, show that both AIBF and GIBF lead to the correct decision for both renewal states tested, with values greater than $1$ (positive in $\log_{10}$ scale) for $a = 0$, which was in fact a renewal state in the model which the data was simulated from.
-On the other hand, in all cases, they were much smaller than $1$ (negative in $\log_{10}$ scale) for hypothesis $a = 1$, which was expected since $1$ is not a renewal state in the model that generated the data.
-The interpretation of the values obtained are of, at least, decisive evidence for the correct hypothesis ($0$ is a renewal state and $1$ is not a renewal state) in both tests.
+From \autoref{tab:sim_binary_1}, we can see that, for Model 1, both AIBF and GIBF lead to the correct decision for both renewal states tested.
+For $a = 0$, which was in fact a renewal state, all cases returned a value, in $\log_{10}$ scale, greater than 1 (except one equals $0.66$) The discrepancy between AIBF and GIBF diminishes as $T_i$ and $I$ increase converging to a value around 2.5 which was considered Decisive Evidence in the Kass-Raftery scale.
+On the other hand, for $a=1$, which was not a renewal state, all cases reported AIBF and GIBF in $\log_{10}$ scale smaller than $-15$, converging to values around $-3000$ when $T_i=500$ and $I=25$.

-The results for Model 2, which includes a new pair of contexts causing $0$ to be no longer a renewal state, presented in \autoref{tab:sim_binary_2}, showed a similar performance for 1-renewing hypothesis when compared to Model 1, which is expected due to the similarity of both models with respect to the short-length nodes that do not involve $1$.
-The main difference occurred in the computed values for the 0-renewing hypothesis, where the computed GIBF were positive in logarithmic scale for $T_i = 1000$, mostly negative for $T_i = 5000$ and had both positive and negative values for the intermediate case $T_i = 2500$.
-This suggests that for smaller samples, the posterior distributions obtained from the training samples were insufficient to capture the long-range contexts $111100$ and $111101$ that break the renewal condition of the state $0$, generating evidence to the incorrect hypothesis.
+The results for Model 2, which includes a new pair of contexts causing 0 to be no longer a renewal state, presented in \autoref{tab:sim_binary_2}, showed a similar performance rejecting the 1-renewing hypothesis when compared to Model 1, which is expected due to the similarity of both models with respect to the short-length nodes that do not involve $1$.
+The main difference occurred in the computed values for the 0-renewing hypothesis, where the computed GIBFs were positive in logarithmic scale for $T_i = 1000$, for all values of $I$ and $v$.
+Moreover, we can see that for $T_i=5000$, GIBF was negative for all scenarios whereas AIBF was strongly positive for larger values of $I$.
+For intermediate value of the sequences sizes ($T_i=2500$), AIBF pointed to the wrong direction in all scenarios while GIBF identified the right hypothesis in three cases ($I=10$ and $v=1$ and 2 and $I=25$ and $v=2$).
+This suggests that for smaller sample sizes, the posterior distributions obtained from the training samples were insufficient to capture the long-range contexts $111100$ and $111101$ that break the renewal condition of the state 0.

-Figures \ref{fig:6} and \ref{fig:7} in \autoref{apndx} present the empirical distributions of PBFs computed in $\log_{10}$ scale for each scenario and each model.
+Figures \ref{fig:6} and \ref{fig:7} present the empirical distributions of PBFs computed in $\log_{10}$ scale for each scenario and each model.
 In general, the strength of the evidence tends to be larger for $v = 1$ as more data is being used on the test set, but on the other hand, $v = 2$ leads to more stable PBFs computed.
 The same behavior is observed as the number of independent sequences $I$ increases, what is expected as adding more data has an impact in the scale of the marginal likelihood function, also rescaling the Bayes Factors.